Lethal autonomous weapon: Regulation without banning

-A third approach focuses on regulating the use of autonomous weapon systems in lieu of a ban.
+Another approach focuses on regulating the use of autonomous weapon systems in lieu of a ban.
 Military AI arms control will likely require the institutionalization of new international norms embodied in effective technical specifications combined with active monitoring and informal ('Track II') diplomacy by communities of experts, together with a legal and political verification process.
 In 2021, the United States Department of Defense requested a dialogue with the Chinese People's Liberation Army on AI-enabled autonomous weapons but was refused.

+Under the framework of the Convention on Certain Conventional Weapons, states have discussed lethal autonomous weapon systems since 2014.
+In 2016, the treaty's states parties established an open-ended Group of Governmental Experts on Lethal Autonomous Weapons Systems to continue those discussions.
+The discussions have addressed international humanitarian law, accountability, possible prohibitions and regulations, and the extent of human control required over AI-enabled weapons.
+As of 2026, the GGE had reached a provisional consensus on twenty-two points "for the purpose of advancing its work on a set of elements of an instrument, without prejudging its nature, and other possible measures, in accordance with the Group’s mandate."
+It has been suggested that there are three approaches to creating a legally binding instrument governing LAWS: 1) the prohibition of particular types of autonomous weapons (such as those targeting humans); 2) imposing obligations regarding AW use (such as requiring meaningful human control); and 3) mandating due diligence requirements in the use of autonomous weapons.

 A summit of 60 countries was held in 2023 on the responsible use of AI in the military.

-On 22 December 2023, a United Nations General Assembly resolution was adopted to support international discussion regarding concerns about LAWs.
+On 22 December 2023, a United Nations General Assembly resolution was adopted to support international discussion regarding concerns about LAWS.
 The vote was 152 in favor, four against, and 11 abstentions.